 Soto Ayam: Indonesia’s Spiced Chicken Soup Decoded

-Soto ayam tastes completely different depending on which Indonesian island you’re on—and that’s entirely intentional.
-The soup’s flavor profile isn’t a fixed target; it’s a regional variable, shaped by local spice availability, colonial history, and what grew in each area’s soil.
-This isn’t fusion cooking or modern reinterpretation.
-This is how the dish has always worked.
+Soto ayam tastes totally different depending on which Indonesian island you’re on—and that’s the whole point.
+The soup’s flavor isn’t some universal standard.
+It changes based on local spices, history, and what grows nearby.
+This isn’t some new trend.
+It’s how the dish has always been.

 Why Turmeric and Galangal Do Different Things in the Same Pot